Saverio976/EatSleepCode/README.md

 # EatSleepCode

+the new useless text editor

-A work in progress for educational purpose.
+A work in progress -for educational purpose-.
 To help better understanding the CSFML lib.

 # Installation